CYP2D6

 The CYP2D6 gene gives instructions to your body about how to make a protein.
 It is the job of the CYP2D6 protein to break down certain medicines.
 Some of these medicines are:

-• Some medicines that help with your mood.
+• Some medicines that help with your mood or attention.

 • Some medicines that are used to treat pain.